 ROGER MAY is a photographer and writer based in Charleston, West Virginia. who was born on the West Virginia and Kentucky state line.
 Founder of the Looking at Appalachia project, his photographs, essays, and interviews have appeared in numerous national and international publications.

 WOODY PLATT is the lead vocalist and guitarist for the Grammy Winning bluegrass band Steep Canyon Rangers.
 The band's new album, In the Open, is available wherever music is sold.
 A native of the North Carolina mountains, Platt lives in Brevard, NC with his wife, singer/songwriter Shannon Whitworth, and their young son.

 FRANK X WALKER is a native of Danville, Kentucky, and founding member of the Affrilachian Poets.
 A professor of English at the University of Kentucky, Walker is a multi-award winning artist who has produced, directed, and written and/or edited nine collections of poetry.

 photo by Patrick Mitchell

 CRYSTAL WILKINSON is an award-winning author and poet who grew up in Indian Creek, Kentucky.
-An assistant professor of English at the University of Kentucky, she is co-owner of Wild Books and Coffee in Lexington.
+An assistant professor of English at the University of Kentucky, she is the author of The Birds of Opulence, Water Street, and Blackberries, Blackberries.

 photo courtesy of Crystal Wilkinson

 Wiley Cash is a co-founder of the Land More Kind Appalachian Artists Residency and founder of the Open Canon Book Club.
-A native of western North Carolina, he serves as the writer-in-residence at UNC-Asheville and teaches fiction in the Mountainvew Low-Residency MFA.
+He serves as the writer-in-residence at UNC-Asheville and teaches fiction in the Mountainvew Low-Residency MFA.